blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 For Entity Types, Property Types, and Link Types, changing anything on the types could be a breaking change.
 We have not discussed this in this RFC yet, but there're a lot of considerations to be put into the semantics of updating/removing existing types.
 For the sake of simplicity, these example messages show how the Block Protocol in its current shape could be transformed to make use of this new Type System but in reality, the semantics of working with the types will need to be handled differently.

 > 💡 Currently, "schemas" can be defined from the [blockprotocol.org](https://blockprotocol.org/) website.
-With the proposed system's canonical URIs, types need to be globally identifiable and usable from Embedding Applications.
+With the proposed system's canonical URLs, types need to be globally identifiable and usable from Embedding Applications.
 Property Types and Entity Types in the examples are namespaces under the `@alice` user, but we've not specified how these types are defined.
 This is left out-of-scope for the purposes of this RFC.

 # Drawbacks